 Some studies have even shown that higher DHA intake during pregnancy can help support healthy eye function in infants.
 Other studies have shown even more benefits for a child’s cognitive health and function through consistent DHA intake.
 Children born to mothers with high DHA intake showed positive results during psychomotor tests as early as six months after birth.

 Of course, your child continues to grow and develop rapidly after birth.
 As a result, it is essential to take omega-3s not just during pregnancy but also throughout the breastfeeding period.
 Children breastfed by their mothers, having taken considerable amounts of omega-3s, also showed promising benefits for their cognitive health.
 It is a good idea for a child to consume regular amounts of DHA throughout childhood to support proper growth and development.

 DHA also offers several benefits for the mother during pregnancy.
-In general, DHA helps promote healthy cognitive function, supporting proper motor function, supporting healthy memory, and providing a potential boost in concentration.
+In general, DHA helps support healthy cognitive function, supporting proper motor function, supporting healthy memory, and supporting concentration.
 This vital nutrient also helps promote emotional wellness in combination with EPA, which is especially important during pregnancy.
 Altogether, these benefits are just as valuable for the mother as they are for the child.

 How Much Do You Need?

 Clearly, DHA is a necessary nutrient during pregnancy and beyond, but just how much do you need to ensure the health of your baby?
 Experts recommend consuming at least 200 mg of DHA per day.
 Fortunately, the right supplement can provide anywhere from 250 to 500 grams of DHA each day.